ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

     Score: 3.203306333209401

 Now do note, that in the logistic regression we got only one output value for given set of inputs.
 Multiclass classifier produces a array, which contains a score for each class.
 In the example we had a input array which had 6 values and using dot product we got score array which had 4 values or classes.
+The highest score represents the best guess.
 When we make a prediction, we select the class which has the highest score using argmax -function.

 Loss function represents the fitness of our fit, or the quantity of data loss.
 But there lies a bug in our code.
 Suppose we want to minimize the $$L_i$$ function, which is $$0$$.
 Now the problem arises if $$\theta$$ is converges to $$0$$ and that might not be our preferred fit.
-We'll need to add a penalty for the $$\theta$$ too, and in this case, we can regularization penalty $$R(\theta)$$ and one of the most common penalties is the L2 norm
+We'll need to add a penalty for the $$\theta$$ too, and in this case, we can use regularization penalty $$R(\theta)$$.
+One of the most common penalties is the L2 norm:

 \begin{equation}
 R = \sum_i \sum_j \theta^2_{i,j}